-- (b) The Company is not declared a willful defaulter by any Bank or Financial Institution or government or any government authority or other lender. - (c) The Company did not raise any money by way of initial public offer or further public Offer (including debt instruments) and in our opinion and according to the information and explanations given to us, the term loans have been applied for the purposes for which they were raised. - (d) As explained to us no funds were raised on short term basis have been utilized for long term purposes. - (e)As explained to us the company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures. - (f) As explained to us the company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies. - (x) (a) In our opinion and according to the information and explanations given to us, the Company has not raised any money by way of initial public offer or further public offer (including debt instruments) and hence reporting under clause x (a) of paragraph 3 of the order is not applicable to the company. - (b) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence the provisions of clause 3(x) (b)of the Order are not applicable to the Company. - (xi) (a)Based on the audit procedures performed by us and according to the information and explanations given to us, in respect of whom we are unable to comment on any potential implications for the reasons described therein, no fraud by the Company or fraud on the Company by its officers and employees has been noticed or reported during the course of our audit. - (b)According to the information given to us no report under sub section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies(Audit and Auditors)Rules,2014 with the Central Government, during the year and up to the date of this report. - (c) As represented to us by the management there are no complains as per the Whistle blower policy during the year (and up to the date of this report while determining the nature, timing and extent of our audit procedures.
+(b) The Company is not declared a willful defaulter by any Bank or Financial Institution or government or any government authority or other lender.

+- (c) The Company did not raise any money by way of initial public offer or further public Offer (including debt instruments) and in our opinion and according to the information and explanations given to us, the term loans have been applied for the purposes for which they were raised. - (d) As explained to us no funds were raised on short term basis have been utilized for long term purposes. - (e)As explained to us the company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures. - (f) As explained to us the company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies. - (x) (a)In our opinion and according to the information and explanations given to us, the Company has not raised any money by way of initial public offer or further public offer (including debt instruments) and hence reporting under clause x (a) of paragraph 3 of the order is not applicable to the company. - (b) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence the provisions of clause 3(xiv) of the Order are not applicable to the Company. - (xi) (a)Based on the audit procedures performed by us and according to the information and explanations given to us, in respect of whom we are unable to comment on any potential implications for the reasons described therein, no fraud by the Company or fraud on the Company by its officers and employees has been noticed or reported during the course of our audit. - (b)According to the information given to us no report under sub section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules,2014 with the Central Government, during the year and up to the date of this report. - (c)As represented to us by the management there are no complains as per the Whistle blower policy during the year (and up to the date of this report while determining the nature, timing and extent of our audit procedures. - (xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi Company and accordingly the provisions of clause 3(xii) of the Order are not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company transactions entered into by the Company with the related parties are in compliance with Sections 177 and 188 of the Act, where applicable and the details of related party transactions as required by the applicable accounting standards have been disclosed in the financial statements.